very-good-science/data-hazards/site/contents/materials/workshop/data-hazards.md

 __Hazard: Reinforces existing biases__

-Reinforces unfair treatment of individuals.
+Reinforces unfair treatment of individuals and groups.
 This may be due to for example input data, algorithm or software design choices, or society at large.

 __Note:__ this is a hazard in it's own right, even if it isn't then used to harm people directly, due to e.g. reinforcing stereotypes.